 Are you a clinician experiencing compassion fatigue, vicarious trauma, or feelings of frustration from your work?
-Oftentimes burnout is seen as just an occupational hazard for healthcare providers, but it doesn't have to be that way.
+Oftentimes, burnout is seen as just another occupational hazard for healthcare providers...but it doesn't have to be that way.

 For those in healthcare, the days of the individualized relationship between provider and patient discussed in medical or nursing school is long gone.
 Instead, we're faced with the reality of managed care, shortened appointment times and defensive medicine.
 Sometimes this can give rise to myriad challenges.